mudita/MuditaOS/doc/development_workflow.md

 An example of a correctly formatted commit:
 ```
-    [EGD-4544] Changed requirements for commits
+    [EGD-4544] Change requirements for commits

     In order to be able to remove the obligation to change the project
     changelog with every PR, provide requirements for commits' title and